-I started teaching martial arts to children almost 25 years ago.
-The parallels between the evolution of martial arts teaching styles and parenting styles is interesting.
+I started teaching martial arts to children over 25 years ago.
+The parallels between the evolution of martial arts teaching styles and parenting styles are interesting.
 I see martial arts instructors teaching the same way today as 25 years ago.
 I see some parents raising their kids in a similar way that they were brought up.

 In some cases for better or and in some cases for worse.